pingcap/tidb-dev-guide/src/understand-tidb/execution.md

 ## Vectorized Execution

-Like the Volcano iteration model, vectorization uses pull-based (root-to-leaf traversal) iteration where each operator has a `Next` method that produces result tuples.
+Vectorization uses the Volcano iteration model where each operator has a `Next` method that produces result tuples.
 However, each `Next` call fetches a block of tuples instead of just one tuple.

 The main principle of vectorized execution is batched execution on a columnar data representation: every "work" primitive function that manipulates data does not work on a single data item, but on a vector (an array) of such data items that represents multiple tuples.
 The idea behind vectorized execution is to amortize the iterator call overhead by performing as much as possible inside the data manipulation methods.
 For example, this work can be to hash 1000s of values, compare 1000s of string pairs, update a 1000 aggregates, or fetch a 1000 values from 1000s of addresses.